elootje98/Project/PROCESS.md

 vizualisations will be placed in later.

 ## Day 4
 Today I added the buttons and drop down list to my html page.

+## Day 5
+I added a short introduction and made the map working.